 Workplace learning has changed drastically over the last five years.
 Gone are the days of dull training manuals and one-size-fits-all workshops.
-Learning has modernised to fit with technological advancements, and there’s a renewed focus on continuous growth.
+Sales training and leadership training have been modernised to fit with technological advancements, and there’s a renewed focus on continuous growth.
 Organisations are discovering that giving their employees the resources and guidance they need makes them more likely to take their professional development seriously.

 The traditional workplace learning model often revolved around formal, structured training programmes – usually face-to-face training with PowerPoint slides and handouts.

 Any training offered was generic and lacked the personalisation of learning today.
-Although this type of training is still used, it’s paired with the understanding that employees expect more from their professional development.
+Although this type of training is still used, it’s paired with the understanding that employees expect more from their professional development, including sales training and leadership training.

 During the pandemic, almost all L&D departments worked tirelessly to convert their traditional training to make it work digitally.
 The change in delivery made managers think creatively about how they could make this work – most have reported it’s been an improvement, and their engagement has increased.

 Even before Covid struck, some L&D professionals were adding interactive elements such as quizzes, real-time feedback, worksheets, and forums.
 Since then, they have quickly become the norm.
 Learning experience platforms (LXPs) and AI-supported learning management systems provide options for personalisation.
-Tailored training gives employees precisely what they need to progress and develop.
+Tailored training, such as sales training and leadership training, gives employees precisely what they need to progress and develop.

 With new technologies, hybrid workforces, and more information than ever, the attitudes towards workplace learning have changed for both organisations and employees.